12 FAQs people ask about shareholder decisions in a private company.

 The quorum at shareholders' meetings - the minimum number of shareholders required to be present for decisions taken to be valid and bind those who are not present - is set out in the Companies Act (although the articles of association can vary the rules in the Act).
-If the Act applies then, unless there is only one member, two members present in person (including a person sent to represent a corporate shareholder) or by proxy (see 9) are a quorum.
+If the Act applies then unless there is only one member, two members present in person (including a person sent to represent a corporate shareholder) or by proxy (see 10) are a quorum.

-If a quorum is not reached within a certain time, articles of association often provide that the chairperson must adjourn the meeting, perhaps for a week or fortnight, or to another time agreed by the shareholders.
+If a quorum is not reached within a certain time, articles of association often provide that the chairperson must adjourn the meeting, perhaps for a week or fortnight, or to another time agreed by the directors or the shareholders.

-Generally, if a shareholder refuses to attend a meeting, for example in order to prevent there being a quorum, a director or shareholder can obtain a court order to hold the meeting.
-However, if the shareholders have deliberately structured the company so they can block each other if a meeting is called, the court will refuse to intervene.
+If a shareholder refuses to attend a meeting, for example in order to prevent there being a quorum, a director or shareholder might attempt to obtain a court order to hold the meeting.
+However, if the shareholders have deliberately structured the company so they can block each other if a meeting is called, the court will refuse to intervene, and in such circumstances you should seek separate legal advice in any event.

 At shareholder meetings, most decisions ('ordinary resolutions') are passed if agreed to by a majority of the vote cast, but certain decisions ('special resolutions') require 75% or more of the votes cast.

 Votes on resolutions are usually taken by a show of hands, so that each member present in person or by proxy has one vote, regardless of how many shares they hold.
 However, if a poll is demanded (and the articles will specify who can demand a poll in each particular company) votes are recorded according to the number of shares the voter represents.

 Which decisions need to be passed as ordinary resolutions and which as special resolutions depends on the Companies Act, your articles of association and sometimes, an external agreement such as a shareholders' agreement.
 Normally resolutions to change a company's name or articles of association are among those that require a special resolution.